Understanding Incoterms or International Commercial Terms is crucial to understanding the mechanics of international trade. Incoterms are essentially:

 Incoterm CIP – Carriage And Insurance Paid To

-The terms are exactly the same as CPT, with the seller having the additional responsibility of contracting for insurance cover for the goods.
+The terms are like CPT, but the seller must also arrange insurance for the goods.

 Incoterm DAT – Delivered At Terminal